 Usually Served with Other Toxic Ingredients

 Graham crackers are usually served in unison with other ingredients.
-This includes peanut butter, melted marshmallows, chocolates, etc. Some of these are harmful and toxic for your dogs.
+This includes peanut butter, melted marshmallows, chocolates, etc. Some of these are harmful and toxic to your dogs.

-Until then, take care of yourself, and of course, your best buddy!
+Until then, take care of yourself and your best buddy!